 Clinicians should evaluate all new patients for unhealthy alcohol use, and other drug use when relevant (eg, high prevalence, consideration of prescribing a potentially addictive medication); drug and alcohol use should also be considered when patients present with new symptoms, recent motor vehicle accidents or physical trauma, mood disorders, weight loss, or ongoing unexplained symptoms.

 Principles for recognition and assessment of SUD in general medical care are discussed here.
 The epidemiology, clinical manifestations, course, diagnosis, and treatment for specific substances are discussed separately.
 Screening for alcohol and other drug use is also discussed separately.
-(See "Opioid use disorder: Epidemiology, pharmacology, clinical manifestations, course, screening, assessment, and diagnosis" and "Pharmacotherapy for opioid use disorder" and "Acute opioid intoxication in adults" and "Cannabis use disorder: Epidemiology, comorbidity, and pathogenesis" and "Cannabis use disorder: Clinical features and diagnosis" and "Cannabis use disorder: Treatment, prognosis, and long-term medical effects" and "Cocaine use disorder in adults: Epidemiology, pharmacology, clinical manifestations, medical consequences, and diagnosis" and "Risky drinking and alcohol use disorder: Epidemiology, pathogenesis, clinical manifestations, course, assessment, and diagnosis" and "Pharmacotherapy for alcohol use disorder" and "Psychosocial treatment of alcohol use disorder" and "Management of moderate and severe alcohol withdrawal syndromes" and "Medically supervised alcohol withdrawal in the ambulatory setting" and "Screening for unhealthy use of alcohol and other drugs in primary care" and "Brief intervention for unhealthy alcohol and other drug use" and "Prescription drug misuse: Epidemiology, prevention, identification, and management".)
+(See "Opioid use disorder: Epidemiology, pharmacology, clinical manifestations, course, screening, assessment, and diagnosis" and "Pharmacotherapy for opioid use disorder" and "Acute opioid intoxication in adults" and "Cannabis use and disorder: Epidemiology, comorbidity, health consequences, and medico-legal status" and "Cannabis use and disorder: Clinical manifestations, course, assessment, and diagnosis" and "Treatment of cannabis use disorder" and "Cocaine use disorder in adults: Epidemiology, pharmacology, clinical manifestations, medical consequences, and diagnosis" and "Risky drinking and alcohol use disorder: Epidemiology, pathogenesis, clinical manifestations, course, assessment, and diagnosis" and "Pharmacotherapy for alcohol use disorder" and "Psychosocial treatment of alcohol use disorder" and "Management of moderate and severe alcohol withdrawal syndromes" and "Medically supervised alcohol withdrawal in the ambulatory setting" and "Screening for unhealthy use of alcohol and other drugs in primary care" and "Brief intervention for unhealthy alcohol and other drug use" and "Prescription drug misuse: Epidemiology, prevention, identification, and management".)